 Source: Detroit Lakes Online

 People’s Park features three outdoor ice skating rinks with a warming house and is located in the heart of Detroit Lakes.
 Bring your skates or borrow from the sizes of skates on hand.
 The People's Park shelter can be rented in the winter for $30/day, which makes this place a great location for a winter outdoor party!
-Winter warming house hours are:
+The warming house is open afternoons to evenings daily when a solid sheet of ice has formed.

 For more action on the ice, Kent Freeman Sports Arena, across from People’s Park on Rossman Avenue, hosts hockey tournament action and curling enthusiasts compete in bonspiels at the Curling Club on the northern edge of the city off Highway 59.

 During the winter, ice fishing reigns as one of the most popular Minnesotan winter activities.
 And although some may fish alone and find peace and solitude whilst reeling in nice walleyes, ice fishing lends itself to friend and family bonding time.
-With more than 400 lakes to choose from, rent a fish house in the pursuit for walleye, northern, bass or crappies.
+Rent a fish house in Detroit Lakes to pursue walleye, northern, bass or crappies.
 Contact the Chamber of Commerce office at 218-847-9202 for ice fish house rentals.

-Polar Fest favorite event, Detroit Lakes Breakfast Rotary hosts the 9th annual Poles N Holes Fishing Derby February 9, 2019.
-The notable fishing contest offers more than $35,000 in prizes and is fun for the whole family!
+To kick off the winter event Polar Fest, Detroit Lakes Breakfast Rotary hosts the 10th annual Poles N Holes Fishing Derby February 8, 2020.
+The notable fishing contest offers thousands of dollars in prizes including a limited edition Ice Castle fish house and is fun for the whole family!
 Learn more and get tickets here.

-Check out Detroit Lakes lodging accommodations and ice fishing resorts and start planning your ice fishing trip!
+Check out Detroit Lakes lodging accommodations to start planning your ice fishing trip!

 When it’s time to take a break from the elements, explore fun indoors in Detroit Lakes.